fkei/SimpleWebView/README.md

 SimpleWebView
 =============

-single web view application for iOS
+WebView application of single page for iOS